mp49/lakeshore/README.md

 1-1:
 Add support for setting and reading input sensor descriptions (and related GUI OPI changes).
 Factor out common records for input sensors into new template file (lakeshore_input.template).

+1-2:
+Add support for put_callback on the temperature setpoint.
+A temperature window is used, and a timer.
+The temperature must be within the window, and the timer must have expired, before the callback is done.
+The database automatically detects if the input changes for a particular channel.
+Also add associated GUI support to the OPI files.

 ### Building lakeshore